ycm-core/YouCompleteMe/README.md

 with your own.
 Then change that option value to something else so that the conflict goes away.

+### I get `'GLIBC_2.14' not found (required by libclang.so)` when starting Vim

+Your system is too old for the precompiled binaries from llvm.org.
+Compile Clang on your machine and then link against the `libclang.so` you just produced.
+See the full installation guide for help.

 ### I'm trying to use a Homebrew Vim with YCM and I'm getting segfaults

 Something (I don't know what) is wrong with the way that Homebrew configures and